-How does the school design learning and assessment experiences that are cognitively challenging and require learners to develop and exercise a full range of thinking skills and learning dispositions?

-Describe learning activities from various grade levels and departments that prioritize analysis, synthesis, creativity, making connections, and understanding relationships.

-Describe learning activities from various grade levels and departments that involve investigation and examination.

-How do learners develop flexible, critical, and creative thinking skills?
+- How does the school design learning and assessment experiences that are cognitively challenging and require learners to develop and exercise a full range of thinking skills and learning dispositions? - Describe learning activities from various grade levels and departments that prioritize analysis, synthesis, creativity, making connections, and understanding relationships. - Describe learning activities from various grade levels and departments that involve investigation and examination. - How do learners develop flexible, critical, and creative thinking skills? - In what other ways does the school align to this Principle?